noxtoby/internal/docs/Contributing/documentation_guidelines.md

 <div style="text-align: right"> - Damian Conway </div>
 ---

-All Penn LINC members are encouraged to document their software and analyses, in the form of code, prose, tutorials, or a mix of all 3.
-In this documentation about documentation, we're going to outline how you can start writing documentation for your work and contribute to this site.
+All POND members are encouraged to document their software and analyses, in the form of code, prose, tutorials, or a mix of all 3.
+In this documentation about documentation, originally developed by [PennLINC](https://PennLINC.github.io), we're going to outline how you can start writing documentation for your work and contribute to this site.

 # Getting Started